The Children's Research Institute

 Children's National researchers in the Comprehensive Pediatric Epilepsy Program, led by William Davis Gaillard, M.D., are among the best in the country in advancing their understanding of how epilepsy affects brain structure and brain function.

-Children’s scientists and physicians work together to study all aspects of healthy brain development, and to learn more about how intellectual disabilities impact the brain’s function and growth.
+Children’s National scientists and physicians work together to study all aspects of healthy brain development, and to learn more about how intellectual disabilities impact the brain’s function and growth.

 Brain tumors are the most common solid tumor in children, occurring in nearly 2,500 new patients every year.
 They are also the leading cause of cancer-related death in children.
 The Neuro-Oncology Program at Children’s National is a world leader in childhood brain tumor research and treatment.